Smart tags

 When adding a Smart Tag, the Country Option requires a country code Value specified in ISO-3166 format.
 A list of countries and their corresponding ISO-3166 code can be found here.

 When adding multiple conditions, notice the option to Match 'any' or 'all' of the following - enabling you to select whether the tag results are to match people who meet any one of the conditions (a wide results list) or all of the conditions (a much narrower, specific list).
-In this next example, the tag conditions match contacts who are married AND have an 'Attended Marriage Course' key date dated within the last 24 months - so the tag matches all of the conditions rather than any one of the conditions, which would likely be a longer list.
+In this next example, the tag conditions match contacts who are married AND have an 'Attended Marriage Course' key date dated within the last 24 months.
+This means the tag matches all of the conditions rather than any one of them, which would likely be a longer list.

 In the previous example, the tag matched based on two conditions together into a single batch.
-However, it's also possible to add multiple condition batches to a tag and set whether the tag should return results, including people who match any of the batches or all of the batches, a much more specific group.
+However, it's also possible to add multiple condition batches to a tag and set whether the tag should return results, including people who match any of the batches or all of the batches, resulting in a much more specific group.
 Click Add condition batch to begin a new batch.
-For example, the following 'engagement' smart tag looks for those who are serving, giving or in a small group and returns a list of people who meet any two of those three things.
+For example, the following 'engagement' smart tag looks for individuals who are serving, giving, or in a small group and returns a list of people who meet any two of these criteria.
 The first condition batch matches those who are in an active ministry in the Rotas module AND an active small group.
 The second condition batch matches those who are in an active ministry in the Rotas module AND have given in the last six months.
-The third condition batch matches the final combination - those who have given in the last six months AND are in an active small group.
-Notice how you can specify the relationship between the batches - AND or OR.
-In this example, we are matching based on those meeting the conditions of the first batch OR the second batch OR the third batch.
-Had we selected AND, the resulting list of matching contacts would be a much more exclusive list, i.e. those who match batch 1 AND batch 2 AND batch 3.
+The third condition batch matches the final combination: those who have given in the last six months AND are in an active small group.
+Notice how you can specify the relationship between batches using AND or OR.
+In this example, we are matching based on those meeting the conditions of the first batch OR the second batch.
+Had we selected AND, the resulting list of matching contacts would be a much more exclusive list, i.e. those who match both batch 1 AND batch 2.

-When working with condition batches, notice how you can re-order batches using the up and down arrows located in the top left corner of each batch, or you can delete a batch by clicking the X in the top right corner of a batch.
+When working with condition batches, notice how you can reorder batches using the up and down arrows located in the top left corner of each batch, or you can delete a batch by clicking the X in the top right corner of the batch.

 Having added conditions, click Save to be taken to the tag View to see the results:

-When working with groupings of people, like Tags, notice the Add options to add the tagged people to a flow, key date or fixed tag.
+When working with groupings of people, such as Tags, notice the Add options to add the tagged people to a flow, key date or fixed tag.

 Back in the Tags section of the module, you can Search to locate a particular tag within a long list - the list filters as you type.
 From the tag Actions, you can View, Duplicate, Edit or Delete a tag.
-Batch actions are also provided in the list to Edit or Delete multiple tags that have been selected in the list.
+Bulk actions are also provided to Edit or Delete multiple selected tags.

 As you can see, Smart Tags are incredibly powerful and versatile.
 They enable you to drill down and identify those whose data matches even the most elaborate list of conditions.
 Smart Tags (and Fixed Tags) are ideal for targeted communications and report filtering.